-New version is incremented to v1.8.0 and content wise it’s mostly about new features and improvements with some bugfixes thrown in – but last versions have proven to be very stable though.
+The new version is incremented to v1.8.0 and content-wise, it’s mostly about new features and improvements with some bugfixes thrown in – but previous versions have proven to be very stable.
 So here is a short list of the most significant changes since the last major release, v1.7.
-Note though that not all changes are covered here so please go to the GitHub changelog if details are of interest to you, i.e. if you are upgrading from an existing installation.
+Note that not all changes are covered here so please go to the GitHub changelog if details are of interest to you, i.e. if you are upgrading from an existing installation.

-Highlights – support for Pgpool-II, PostgreSQL v13 and TimescaleDB metrics storage
+Highlights in PGWatch2 – support for Pgpool-II, PostgreSQL v13 and TimescaleDB metrics storage

 The main feature for me this time would be Pgpool support.
 Although I usually try to avoid using it if possible but lots of our customers still do, so that over time there have been quite some requests on that and finally it’s here.
 From the technical side it makes use of the “SHOW POOL_NODES” and “SHOW POOL_PROCESSES” commands (being extensible via SQL still as all metrics) and glues the data together so that it’s especially useful to monitor load balancing setups where Pgpool has a tendency to promptly detach nodes from load balancing even when some milder errors are encountered.